Earn a Bachelor’s Degree in Global Studies

-By the conclusion of the program, graduates are able to identify and provide cogent analyses of issues that have arisen as a result of globalization and to bring a worldly perspective and analysis to local and regional issues in the 21st Century.
+By the conclusion of the program, students are able to identify and provide cogent analyses of issues that have arisen as a result of globalization and to bring a worldly perspective and analysis to local and regional issues in the 21st Century.

 Professors and advisors keep students on a pathway to success through supervision and professional guidance.
 A successful completion of the Global Studies program means students will: